Home » Southern Comfort Food » Braised Cabbage with Potatoes and Smoked Sausages

 Instructions

-• In a large skillet or Dutch oven, cook the bacon until crisp, then remove from the pan using a slotted spoon.
+• In a large skillet or Dutch oven, cook the bacon until crisp over medium-high heat.
+Remove from the pan using a slotted spoon.
 Reserve 4 Tbsp drippings in pan.

 • Add oil and sliced smoked sausages to the pan drippings.
 Cook over medium-high heat for 2-3 minutes until the sausage slices are beginning to brown.